mtlynch/mtlynch.io/content/notes/hiring-a-blog-illustrator/index.md

 ## Work frequency

-I expect to commission 10-15 illustrations per year in 7-10 separate projects.
+I expect to commission 10-15 cartoons per year in 7-10 separate projects.

 ## Project timelines

 I typically send you the spec two to three weeks before I plan to publish an article.

-Most articles only have a single illustrations.
+Most articles only have a single cartoons.
 If they have more than three, I can give more lead time.

 ## Hiring process

 1. You submit an application (15-30 minutes).
 1. I pick 3-5 candidates from the applicant pool.
-1. I give you a paid trial job of a single illustration and pay your normal hourly rate.
+1. I give you a paid trial job of a single cartoon and pay your normal hourly rate.
    - I pay you for this work even if I choose not to hire you.
    - We'll timebox this to a maximum of five hours.
 1. If you're the best match, I offer you the job, and we begin working together immediately.